OlivierDupre/nginx.conf-samples/README.md

+# What's that?

-#What's that?\n\n* a bunch of HTTP to HTTPS redirections\n* a bunch of HTTPS proxyfication for local servers
+* a bunch of HTTP to HTTPS redirections
+* a bunch of HTTPS proxyfication for local servers